CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/deploying-managing-instances.md

 **Edit Details**

 This shows the instance’s details that you can modify.
 These details are: icon, name, description, tags, expiration, updates (available for box versions only) and automatic reconfigure.

-**Force Online**

-Allow user with "Admin" role to reset the state of an instance in case it goes into the "unavailable" state when the last attempted operation was reconfigure or reinstall.

 ### Contacting Cloud Application Manager Support